andreamussap/everypillreminder/docs/index.md

 If you feel like that, you're not alone.
 Due to our modern and active lifestyle, more than ever we need to take pills, vitamins, and tonics among others, to improve our health.
 It's almost an impossible task to manually control all of this, let alone if you need to control it for you and your beloved ones!

-Thinking about that, AFMussap Tech has developed **EveryPill Reminder**: a powerful tool that helps you to keep track of your meds.
+Thinking about that, AFMussap Tech developed **EveryPill Reminder** - a powerful tool that helps you to keep track of your meds.

 ![](/images/login.png)